janko/flickrie/README.md

 photo.owner       # => #<User: nsid="67313352@N04", ...>
 photo.owner.nsid  # => "67313352@N04"
 ```

-Note that, what Flickr refers to as "photoset" in its documentation, I
-refer to as "set".
-This is because the word "photoset" is actually
-incorrect, since sets can also hold videos.

 You can also throw in some parameters to `Flickrie.photos_from_set` to get more information about photos.
 For example,